ANTON E. HAIDORFER, Ph.D.

 Dr. Anton Haidorfer currently works as an independent consultant and heads the Center for Housing Risk Research.
 Previously, he worked at Fannie Mae from 1997 to spring 2018.
 Dr. Haidorfer has more than 20 years of experience in financial modeling and analysis of geographic risk.
 His skills cover financial analysis, economic modeling and data programming.

 Dr. Haidorfer is actively engaged in research.
-He presented papers at two different national conferences in 2018.
+He presented papers national conferences in 2018 and 2021.
 He has taught both economics and finance at the MBA level at Philadelphia University.

 Education and Certifications

 B.A.
 Economics, Temple University